Mosaibah/Stock-Alertify/Notes.md

 #### What does double underscore (__) mean ?

+#### What is the diff between list and array

 ----
 ### TODO:
 - Open a pr to fix bugs
 -- naming under resources folder
+-- error article comma